 - I’ve stopped bothering with fresh ginger myself and just put two drops of ginger essential oil in.
 Just make sure it’s food-grade quality.

 - If you have children who don’t think they like onions, cut them really small.
-They will pretty much disintegrate to nothing in the Instant Pot.
+They will pretty much disintegrate to nothing.

 - I love the jalapeno in this recipe, but it’s not necessary.